 What is React Native?

 Below are some of the benefits of using React Native to build cross-platform mobile apps.

-- User Interface: Implements native UI components, allowing apps to look like native apps, and therefore providing a high-quality user interface
+React Native implements native UI components, allowing apps to look like native apps, and therefore providing a high-quality user interface.

-- Ready-made components: Offers a vast library of UI components, allowing for faster development time.
+Second, React Native offers a vast library of UI components, allowing for faster development time.
 It also has access to native functionalities, like cameras and accelerometers.

-- Platform-specific code: Allows you to further optimize your separate native apps by using native code
+With platform-specific code, React Native allows you to further optimize your separate native apps by using native code.

-Next, React Native supports hot reload, which allows developers to apply changes to the apps right away without having to recompile the apps
+Next, React Native supports hot reload, which allows developers to apply changes to the apps right away without having to recompile them.

 High-profile apps built with React Native include: